This post was updated on February 16th, 2021

-Whether you’re trying to lose weight, get pregnant, or you’re worried about insulin resistance, acne, hair problems, or a decline in your emotional wellbeing, eating from the right PCOS food list can alter your health forever.
+Whether you’re trying to lose weight, get pregnant, or you’re worried about insulin resistance, acne, hair problems, or a decline in your emotional wellbeing, eating from the right PCOS food list can make a huge difference.

 This was certainly my experience, as despite a lifetime of ill-health and more than four years of failed fertility treatments, I was not only able to overcome all of my PCOS symptoms, but I fell pregnant naturally and had a wonderful healthy pregnancy.